Leadership Institute for Academic Librarians

-The comprehensive program fee includes tuition, all instructional materials, lunches and special events.
+The comprehensive tuition includes all instructional materials, refreshments and most meals.
 Participants receive a certificate of participation at the close of the program.

 Hotel accommodations are made available to participants at a reduced rate.
 Detailed program information and accommodation options will be provided to all admitted participants.
 The Harvard Graduate School of Education is not responsible for non-refundable travel arrangements or other planning expenses incurred.
 We recommend that you not make lodging and travel arrangements until you are admitted to the program.